openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - Only in the case of a v3 PKESK packet: a one-octet symmetric algorithm identifier.

- - A variable-length field containing the wrapped session key:
+ - The one-octet size of the following field;

-   - A one-octet size of the following field;
+ - The wrapped session key represented as an octet string.

-   - The wrapped session key represented as an octet string, i.e., the output of the encryption procedure described in {{ecc-mlkem-encryption}}.
+Note that like in the case of the algorithms X25519 and X448 specified in

-Note that unlike most public-key algorithms, for the ML-KEM composite schemes, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
-Instead, it is prepended to the encrypted session key in plaintext.
+{{I-D.ietf-openpgp-crypto-refresh}}, for the ML-KEM composite schemes, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
-In this case, the symmetric algorithm used MUST be AES-128, AES-192 or AES-256 (algorithm ID 7, 8 or 9).
+Instead, it is placed in plaintext after the `mlkemCipherText` and before the length octet preceding the wrapped session key.
+In the case of v3 PKESK packets for ML-KEM composite schemes, the symmetric algorithm used MUST be AES-128, AES-192 or AES-256 (algorithm ID 7, 8 or 9).

 ### Key Material Packets {#mlkem-ecc-key}